timebertt/thesis-controller-sharding/content/20-background.md

 : Example Lease {#lst:lease}

 All instances carry a unique identity, composed of pod name and container ID or any other unique identifier for the instance's process.
-If there currently is no active leader, all instances try to create or update the respective object to specify their identity.
+If there currently is no active leader, all instances try to create or update the respective object to become the leader.
-As the API server denies concurrent writes to the same object, only a single write request can be successful, which determines the elected leader.
+As the API server denies concurrent writes to the same object (optimistic concurrency control, [@sec:apimachinery]), only a single write request can be successful, which determines the elected leader.
 Once a given instance has successfully acquired leadership, it regularly renews its leadership by updating `renewTime`.
 As long as the active leader renews the lease before `leaseDurationSeconds` expires, it continues to perform reconciliations and other instances need to stay on standby.
 If however, the leader fails to renew its lease in time (loss of leadership), it must stop performing any actions and a new leader is elected.
-In an HA-setup with multiple instances, this mechanism ensures a fast failover in case of losing the active leader.
+In an HA setup with multiple instances, this mechanism ensures fast failovers in case of losing the active leader.
-However, this effectively prevents scaling controllers horizontally and distributing work across multiple instances.

 ## Sharding in Distributed Databases {#sec:databases}

-This section summarizes important and proven sharding approaches in well-known distributed databases.
+This section summarizes important and proven sharding approaches in well-known distributed databases [@abadi2009data; @agrawal2004integrating].
 It is structured by mechanisms that are common across different implementations.
 [Chapter @sec:design] evaluates which of these mechanisms and approaches can be applied to Kubernetes controllers as well.

 First, nodes of distributed database clusters need to discover their peers and derive information about their state, e.g. whether they are ready to host data and serve queries or not.
 One common approach for this **membership mechanism** is gossip-based and used for example in Cassandra and CockroachDB [@cassandradocs; @cockroachdbdocs].
 In this approach, all nodes of the system are equal and there is no designated leader or central instance.
 Nodes announce themselves to the cluster and discover their peers by communicating with the cluster.
-Node information is then propagated to other nodes via ongoing communication between peers (gossip).
+Node information is then propagated to other nodes via ongoing communication between peers, which is called gossip.
 Several nodes can be used as seed nodes, which are used to bootstrap the gossip protocol.
 If a node failure occurs the other nodes independently detect the failure based on the gossiped information.

-Bigtable implements a different approach for discovering membership information, which is based on leases in a central lock store [@bigtable2006].
+Bigtable implements a different approach to discovering membership information, which is based on leases in a central metadata store [@bigtable2006].
 Here, individual nodes don't communicate with each other for exchanging membership information but instead announce themselves to the master node by acquiring individual locks in Chubby, a highly-available lock service [@chubby2006].
 As long as an instance is alive, it renews its lock lease to signal readiness to the master and serves data to clients.
-The lock is deleted on termination to inform the master about voluntary disruption.
+The lock is deleted on termination to inform the master about the voluntary disruption.
 The master watches the servers directory in Chubby and asks instances for the lock status to discover ready instances.
 If an instance fails to report a healthy lock, the master tries to acquire the instance's lock to ensure Chubby is reachable.
 If this succeeds, the master has successfully detected the instance failure and deletes the corresponding lock in Chubby so that the instance will not serve data again.